Hamas: Social services wing

 Hamas developed its social welfare programme by replicating the model established by Egypt's Muslim Brotherhood.
 For Hamas, charity and the development of one's community are both prescribed by religion and to be understood as forms of resistance.
-In Islamic tradition, dawah obliges the faithful to reach out to others by both proselytising and by charitable works, and typically the latter center on the mosques which make use of both waqf endowment resources and charitable donations (zakat, one of the five pillars of Islam) to fund grassroots services such as nurseries, schools, orphanages, soup kitchens, women's activities, library services and even sporting clubs within a larger context of preaching and political discussions.
+In Islamic tradition, dawah obliges the faithful to reach out to others by both proselytising and by charitable works, and typically the latter center on the mosques which make use of both waqf endowment resources and charitable donations to fund grassroots services such as nurseries, schools, orphanages, soup kitchens, women's activities, library services and even sporting clubs within a larger context of preaching and political discussions.
 In the 1990s, some 85% of its budget was allocated to the provision of social services.
 Hamas has been called perhaps the most significant social services actor in Palestine.
 By 2000, Hamas or its affiliated charities ran roughly 40% of the social institutions in the West Bank and Gaza and, with other Islamic charities, by 2005, was supporting 120,000 individuals with monthly financial support in Gaza.
 Part of the appeal of these institutions is that they fill a vacuum in the administration by the PLO of the Palestinian territories, which had failed to cater to the demand for jobs and broad social services, and is widely viewed as corrupt.
 As late as 2005, the budget of Hamas, drawing on global charity contributions, was mostly tied up in covering running expenses for its social programmes, which extended from the supply of housing, food and water for the needy to more general functions such as financial aid, medical assistance, educational development and religious instruction.
 A certain accounting flexibility allowed these funds to cover both charitable causes and military operations, permitting transfer from one to the other.